Hong Kong pro-democracy lawmakers to resign as Beijing moves to quash opposition

 The city government said in a statement the four legislators - Kwok, Alvin Yeung, Dennis Kwok and Kenneth Leung - were expelled from the assembly for endangering national security.

-Hong Kong’s Beijing-backed leader, Carrie Lam, later told a briefing she welcomed diverse opinion in the 70-seat legislature but the law had to be applied.
+Carrie Lam later told a briefing she welcomed diverse opinion in the 70-seat legislature but the law had to be applied.

 “We could not allow members of a Legislative Council who have been judged in accordance with the law that they could not fulfil the requirement and the prerequisite for serving on the Legislative Council to continue to operate,” she said.